Founder + systems architectTechnology + creative practiceTaiwan / global

 If your flagship AI workflow had to justify its existence in one KPI, which KPI would survive scrutiny?

-Use this as a decision-quality check, not a motivational quote.
+AI Systems Use it as a decision-quality check, not a motivational quote.

 • You care about systems that work in real environments, not just demos.